SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-BL-Tilt-Portfolio-The-Bayesian-Way.md

 magnitude of tilt

+decision is benchmarked.
+A scientific way.

+tau: 1/T or 1/T-k if unbiased

 ![BL](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/bl.png)

   ### Reference <a name="ref"></a>
+  - Black & Litterman (1991): Global Asset Allocation: combining investors views with market equilibrium
+  - Idzorek (2007): A Step-By-Step Guide to Black-Litterman Model: Incorporating user-specified confidence level
   - Kolm & Ritter (2017): On the Bayesian interpretation of Black-Litterman
   - Kolm, Ritter & Simonian (2021): Black-Litterman and Beyond: The Bayesian Paradigm in Investment Management
+  - Walters (2007): The Black-Litterman Model in Detail